 Career Exploration brings together meaningful personal and clinical experiences, and consolidates during the fourth-year CaRMS application period.
-Working within the Office of Health Professions Student Affairs (OHPSA), the Career Exploration Faculty Lead is a physician resource for students, staff and faculty.
-The Career Exploration Faculty Lead can assist with issues pertaining to the Enriching Educational Experiences Program, the maintenance and development of extracurricular clinical initiatives organized by Departments and Divisions of the Faculty of Medicine, Global Health activities, and the Rural Ontario Medical Program (ROMP).
-The Faculty Lead also works closely with the career counsellors of the OHPSA.
+Working within the Office of Health Professions Student Affairs (OHPSA), the Director, Career Advising System is a physician resource for students, staff and faculty.
+The Director, Career Advising System can assist with issues pertaining to the Enriching Educational Experiences Program, the maintenance and development of extracurricular clinical initiatives organized by Departments and Divisions of the Faculty of Medicine, Global Health activities, and the Rural Ontario Medical Program (ROMP).
+The Director also works closely with the career counsellors of the OHPSA.

-For more information, visit the Career Exploration section of the MD Program webpage: http://www.md.utoronto.ca/career-exploration
+For more information, visit the Career Counselling section of the OHPSA webpage: https://md.utoronto.ca/career-counselling